 COST OF SERVICE AND MAINTENANCE The cost of owning an RV must include the cost of service/maintenance, repair and refurbishing.
 These costs increase as it gets older.
 Repair and refurbishing increase significantly as the RV gets to be 8 or more years old.
 Depending on the type of RV the repair cost can be very significant.
 For example, gas V8 engines like the Chevrolet 454 or Ford 460 typically need to be rebuilt after 50,000 to 70,000 miles.
 For a typical gas motor home that translates to about 10 years.
 The engine rebuild cost can be $4,000 or more.
 Automatic Transmissions last about the same length and can cost $2000 to rebuild.
 Diesel Engines and heavy-duty transmissions are just getting broken in at 50,000 miles so their repair or rebuild costs are moved out in time.
 Things like tires, brakes and filters are directly proportional to mileage.
 Cost of Batteries is dependent on use, maintenance and time.

 COST OF INSURANCE AND LICENSE Liability insurance cost are proportional to the mileage and drivers record.
 Casualty and comprehensive costs are proportional to the price of the RV.
 Licensing cost is usually a flat fee, except in States where RVs are taxed as property through the licensing process and then the license is proportional to the value of the RV.

-A SPREAD SHEET TO USE - The author has prepared a MS Excel spread sheet to use asking the what if questions.
+A SPREAD SHEET TO USE - The author has prepared an updated (2014) spreadsheet to use asking the what if questions.
 You can plug in the numbers that match your situation and see what it really costs to own and use a Recreational Vehicle.
 If interested, please request a copy directly from Bob.